paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

 Communication module
 ---------------------

-XFL has a concise communication module as a wrapper around grpc+redis.
+XFL encapsulates a concise communication module based on grpc and redis.
 This communication module provides two modes of communication: point-to-point communication and broadcast communication.
-Developers can create channels, send and receive data using this module.
+Developers can create channels, send and receive data by using this module.

 1. Point-to-point communication